RynThomas/SQL-Project-Data-Job-Analysis/README.md

 # Introduction
-Welcome to my SQL Portfolio Project, where I delve into the data job market with a focus on buusiness analyst roles.
+Welcome to my SQL Portfolio Project, where I delve into the data job market with a focus on business analyst roles.
 This project is a personal exploration into identifying the top-paying jobs, in-demand skills, and the intersection of high demand with high salary in the field of data analytics.

 The SQL queries leveraged for the analysis can be found at [project_sql](https://github.com/RynThomas/SQL-Project-Data-Job-Analysis/tree/main/project_sql)

 # Background
 The motivation behind this project stemmed from my desire to understand the business analyst job market better.
-I aimed to discover which skills are paid the most and in demand, making my job search more targeted and effective.
+I aimed to discover which skills are paid the most and in demand, making a job search in this space more targeted and effective.

 The data for this analysis is from Luke Barousse’s [SQL Course](https://lukebarousse.com/sql).
 This data includes details on job titles, salaries, locations, and required skills.
 Note that this data stems from 2023, but is still more than relevant for positions posted in 2024.